Students need help with their ability to visualize letter patterns in words.

 - Have trouble comprehending oral language and are often labeled poor listeners.

-Students need help with their ability to process phonemes or speech sounds if they:
+Students need help processing phonemes or speech sounds if they:

 - Add, omit, and switch sounds while reading and spelling (read or spell “gril” for “girl,” or “subtute” for “substitute”)